AI-Assisted Product Design in Practice

 Where does product thinking still play a critical role in an AI-assisted workflow?

-To explore this, I ran an 11-day design sprint, using AI coding tools as my primary interface for building a small product from scratch.
-The structure was based on a 10-day learning sprint generated with ChatGPT, which I adapted as the experiment evolved.
+The structure of the sprint was based on a 10-day learning sprint generated with ChatGPT, which I adapted as the experiment evolved.

 The Product Vehicle

-I designed MoveBetter, a reimbursement-based fitness benefit wallet.
-Employees receive a monthly movement budget from their employer and can submit receipts for activities such as: fitness classes, equipment, coaching, races, recovery services, etc.
+To explore these questions, I designed MoveBetter, a reimbursement-based fitness benefit wallet.
+Employees receive a monthly movement budget from their employer and can submit receipts for activities such as: fitness classes, equipment, coaching, races, and recovery services.

 The concept mirrors real workplace benefit structures and provided a realistic scenario for designing flows and edge cases.